Faryalaurooj/Tracking-with-YOLOv8/README.md

 # What we expect from tracker

-By default the objectives of a good tracker are
+Perfromace Objectives of a good tracker are :

-(1) Detection Accuracy  (2) Association Accuracy (3) Localization Accuracy
+(1) Detection Accuracy

+(2) Association Accuracy

+(3) Localization Accuracy

-THere are standard metrices to measure these three parameters.
+There are standard metrices to measure these three parameters.

 (1) HOTA (Higher Order Tracking Accuracy) : is a novel metric which balances the effect of performing accurate Detection, Association and Localization into a single unified metric for comparing trackers.